Submitty/Submitty/README_utm_arm.txt

    select "Reboot now"

+7. After waiting a little while...
+   NOTE: reboot only seems to stop.
+It doesn't actually halt & restart.

+   From the main UTM screen:

+   * Turn off the virtual machine by pressing the square symbol.

+   * "Clear"/disconnect the removable CD/DVD drive.

+   * Click on the sliders icon in the upper right to edit the VM settings again.

+     under the "Network" tab, add port forwarding: guest port 22 -> host 1234 (or anything for ssh below) guest port 1511 -> host 1511
+       guest port 8443 -> host 8443
+       guest port 5432 -> host 16442

+     press "save".

-7. Turn off the virtual machine, and from the main UTM screen, "Clear"/disconnect the removable CD/DVD drive.
-Then press the play button to boot the machine again.
+   * Then press the play icon to boot the machine again.

 8. To ssh from your host machine to the guest vm: